jblattgerste/TrainAR/Documentation/manual/TrainARObjects.md

 To be able to use 3D assets/models for interactions in TrainAR trainings, you need to convert them to **TrainAR Objects** first.
 This gives them default TrainAR functionality/behaviours and makes them usable in the TrainAR Stateflow.

 To convert a 3D model into a **TrainAR Object**, simply drag-and-drop it from the project tab into the hierarchy tab.
-To start the conversion either right click on it in the hierarchy tab and select "Convert to TrainAR Object".
-Alternatively, while the object is selected, press the appearing button on the bottom left of the scene tab with the label *Convert to TrainAR Object*.
+To start the conversion either right click on it in the hierarchy tab and select **Convert to TrainAR Object**.
+Alternatively, while the object is selected, press the appearing button on the bottom left of the scene tab with the label **Convert to TrainAR Object**.
 Either way, a preview window displaying the selected object will appear.

 This window shows the model preview on the left and various settings for the conversion process on the right:

 * The optional **Preview Mode**, which lets you choose if you want to see the current object as a mesh, with its texture, or shaded (this is not applied to the converted object).
 Use **Reset Camera Position** to reset the preview.
 * The **TrainAR Object Name**, which is used to reference this specific object in the [TrainAR Stateflow](../manual/VisualScripting.html).
-* The optional **Move Pivot to Center** button under **Grabbing Point**, which automatically moves the point at which TrainAR Objects are grabbed to the objects center.
+* The optional **Move Pivot to Center** button under **Grabbing Point**, which automatically moves the point at which TrainAR Objects are grabbed to the object's center.
 * The **Object Simplification** settings, which allows to simplify the object by either specifying a **Target polygon count** (Vcglib Tridecimator algorithm, **recommended**) or specify a quality reduction level (Quadric Error Metrics).
 Press **Simplify** to apply the selected reduction and inspect the result in the preview.

-To finalize the conversion simply press the *Convert to TrainAR Object*-button on the bottom of the preview window.
+To finalize the conversion simply press the **Convert to TrainAR Object**-button on the bottom of the preview window.
 Depending on how complex the object is, this may take a few seconds or even minutes.

 ![TrainAR object conversion window showing the model preview and conversion settings.](../resources/TrainARObjectConversion.png)

+> [!NOTE]
-Note: An object may only be converted to a TrainAR Object, if it was not already converted and it has a Transform, MeshFilter and a MeshRenderer applied to it.
+> An object may only be converted to a TrainAR Object, if it was not already converted and it has a Transform, MeshFilter and a MeshRenderer applied to it.
 SkinnedMeshRenderers are currently not supported.

 ## Object States